bnbuckler/identity-playbook/_plan/3_id-integration.md

 * **Data retention.** Since contractors typically begin and end many different contracts while working with an agency, agencies should analyze their options for retaining contractor data after the contract ends.
 Agencies should determine a length of time for maintaining contractor data in their systems that is cost-effective and compliant with the Fair Information Privacy Principle of data minimization.

-* **Account and satus changes.**  Agencies should establish a process for making changes to contractor information that uses current workflows and business processes.
+* **Account and status changes.**  Agencies should establish a process for making changes to contractor information that uses current workflows and business processes.
 Agencies could also consider implementing a self-service portal that allows authorized individuals to make changes to their identity information and status.
 This option could improve data integrity and reduce the burden on the agency‘s support staff.

 * **Enhanced off-boarding process.**  Agencies should establish a streamlined process for managing contractor identity records as they end their work with the agency.
 This process should be communicated to and followed by all relevant parties so that there is no ambiguity in the way contractors are released from the agency.
 The responsibility for completing this off-boarding process should be assigned to a specific person (e.g., sponsor) or office (e.g., personnel security).

-* **PIV card collection.** Contractos' PIV cards must be collected during the off-boarding process.
+* **PIV card collection.** Contractors' PIV cards must be collected during the off-boarding process.
 Not collecting a PIV card can have a number of negative impacts on the agency including security risks, inaccurate information on the status of their contractor population, and unnecessary costs for the management of their PIV card ($3 per month per card for the GSA Managed Service Office).

 * **Contract requirement.** A requirement should be incorporated into contracts requiring that all government property, including PIV cards, be returned when the contract is completed.

-* **Policy.** Agencies should establish a policy that details the apporach for collecting and managing contractor identity data.
+* **Policy.** Agencies should establish a policy that details the approach for collecting and managing contractor identity data.
 This policy should be communicated across the agency and included in all contracts.